-The programme will begin by giving you an overview of the field of sport and exercise including advanced topics covering: biomechanics, exercise psychology, motor control, neuroscience, and physiology.
+The course will begin by giving you an overview of the field of sport and exercise including advanced topics covering: biomechanics, exercise psychology, motor control, neuroscience, and physiology.
 This will include the use of advanced tools and techniques useful in interrogating data for preclinical and clinical purposes.

-Students will be introduced to the field of neurotechnology, pain medicine, real-time data processing for analysis of motor control, analysis of data and design of experiments to understand the underlying biological mechanisms using physical and mathematical tools.
+You’ll be introduced to the field of neurotechnology, pain medicine, real-time data processing for analysis of motor control, analysis of data and design of experiments to understand the underlying biological mechanisms using physical and mathematical tools.

-You will undertake an independent research project (dissertation) on an original topic in the biomedical sciences area with an appropriate focus, with an expectation that material from your dissertation would be of a quality suitable to contribute to scientific publication.
+You’ll undertake an independent research project (dissertation) on an original topic in the biomedical sciences area with an appropriate focus, with an expectation that material from your dissertation would be of a quality suitable to contribute to scientific publication.

 Developed and demonstrated in-depth, specialist knowledge and understanding of techniques at the forefront of sport, exercise and rehabilitation.